 As a result of participating, students should become familiar with

-- The approach of specialists in infectious disease to patients having suspected or proven infections.
+- The approach and thinking process of specialists in infectious disease to patients having suspected or proven infections.

 - The clinical use of diagnostic microbiology, including the capabilities and limitations of current diagnostic techniques, and the integration of microbiology, serology and molecular testing results with clinical information in diagnosing infectious diseases.